RomellKP/Adv-Programming-Principles/README.md

 Project 3:

-  Description:
+  Description: This project is a list interpreter that supports arithmetic operations, list processing, closures, and user-defined functions.
+The scanner converts code strings into a list of tokens, symbols and numbers.
+The parser translates tokens into an abstract syntax tree.
+The evaluator recursively evaluates expressions.
+The printer converts internal data structures into readable lisp syntax

-  Run and Compile:
+  Run and Compile: Run and compile labject123.ml

-  My Contributions:
+  My Contributions: labject123.ml